hyperknot/open-protector-standard/problems_solutions.md

 <img src="assets/CleanShot 2025-12-29 at 14.33.47@2x.png" alt="blue vs orange G">

-- The blue protector could be a below-average foam protector @ 40 G (Exoceat and Kanibal is at 36-37 G).
+- The blue protector could be a below-average foam protector @ 40 G (Exoceat and Kanibal is better at 36-37 G).
 - The orange protector could be a high quality inflatable airbag @ 31 G.

-The blue graph shows higher jerk (steeper sides) while the orange shows lower jerk (less steepness).
+The blue graph shows higher G and higher jerk (steeper sides) while the orange shows lower G and lower jerk (less steep sides).

-Fred reasons that the blue is the safer protector and this is reflected in the SIC measure he is proposing: the blue protector gets the lower SIC value (10) vs the orange one (11).
+Fred reasons that the blue is the safer protector and this is reflected in the SIC value he is proposing: the blue protector gets the lower SIC value (10) vs the orange one (11).

 <img src="assets/CleanShot 2025-12-29 at 18.56.51@2x.png" alt="blue vs orange SIC">

 This is exactly the opposite of what I've found in my research: I'd clearly choose the orange protector for my own protection today.